 These accounts could have some very useful applications outside of the stated goal; they could be used to help monitor social networking sites, and they would be quite powerful in influencing social movements through hashtags and what’s hot features on twitter and Google+.
 Also, the personas could quite effectively drown out viewpoints that the government would like to suppress.
 By dominating forums and engaging in some basic SEO, government propaganda would be hard to distinguish from the truth.

 So what can you do?

-The explosion of social data in our society gives us tools and opportunities we couldn’t have imagined 20 years ago, we can now freely promote what we believe in and even bring about real change.
+The explosion of Big Data in our society gives us tools and opportunities we couldn’t have imagined 20 years ago, we can now freely promote what we believe in and even bring about real change.
 But this comes at a cost, in the process we’ve given up dramatic amounts of data about ourselves, we’re telling the world who we care about, what really matters to us, and where we are going to be.
 Social Networks are great, but they offer a trade off.
 So before you join foursquare or start geotagging your images, take a moment to think: Do I want everyone to know this about me?

 If you’re interested in learning more about how this type of data mining is done, we just finished a book on this very topic that we're offering you for free!
 Data Science Secrets explores in greater detail the process's that enable companies to do this and other amazing things with their data.
 Free for for a limited time, get your copy today by signing up below: